-Any public or private entity, whether non-profit or profit making, local, regional, national or Eligible international, legally established in an EU Member State, a third country associated to the participating Programme or a third country not associated to the Programme or any international organisation.
-Participating organisations (support or host role) must hold a valid volunteering Quality Label at the application deadline and during the entire duration of the project 34 .
+Any public or private entity, whether non-profit or profit making, local, regional, national or Eligible international, legally established in an EU Member State, a third country associated to the participating Programme or a third country not associated to the Programme or any international organisation. organisations Participating organisations (support or host role) must hold a valid volunteering Quality Label 43 at the application deadline and during the entire duration of the project 44 .
+Who can apply?
 Proposals must be submitted by a consortium of at least three eligible participating organisations with a valid volunteering Quality Label from at least two different EU Member States or third countries associated to the Programme.
-Who can apply?
-Only an eligible participating organisation established in one of the EU Member States or third country associated to the Programme may submit an application for funding on behalf of the consortium.
-Young people between 18 and 30 years 35 who are legally residing in an EU Member State, a third Eligible participants country associated to the Programme or a third country not associated to the Programme and have registered in the European Solidarity Corps Portal.
-Projects must comply with the EU priority areas (relief for persons fleeing armed conflicts and other victims of natural or man-made disasters and/or fostering positive learning experiences and Filolity areas outcomes for young people with fewer opportunities)) Activities have to take place in the country of one of the applicant organisations except in duly Venue of activities justified cases, related to the objectives of the call.
-Number of At least one volunteering team activity must be implemented. activities At least one volunteering team activity must be implemented.
+Only an eligible participating organisation, holding a lead Quality Label, established in one of the EU Member States or third country associated to the Programme may submit an application for funding on behalf of the consortium.
+Eligible participantsYoung people between 18 and 30 years45 who are legally residing in an EU Member State country associated to the Programme or a third country not associated to the Programme a registered in the European Solidarity Corps Portal.
+Priority areas Projects must comply with the EU high priority areas (relief for persons fleeing armed conflicts and other victims of natural or man-made disasters and/or fostering positive learning experiences and outcomes for young people with fewer opportunities and/or promoting waste management and recycling solutions).
+Volunteering activities must address at least one of the high priority areas.
+Venue of activities Activities must take place in the country of one of the applicant organisations exclusion Venue of activities Justified cases, related to the objectives of the call.
+Number of activities At least one volunteering team activity must be implemented.
 12, 24 or 36 months (extensions are possible, if duly justified and through an amendment).
 Duration of project The duration has to be chosen at application stage, based on the objectives of the project and on the type of activities planned over time.
-To the Education and Culture Executive Agency via the Funding & Tenders Portal Electronic Where to apply?
-Submission System (see part E).
+Where to apply?
+To the Education and Culture Executive Agency via the Funding & Tenders Portal Submission System (see part E).
 When to apply?
-Proposals must be submitted by 8 February 2024 at 17.00 (Brussels time) via the Funding & Tenders Portal Electronic Submission System (see part E).
-Fuelusiae esitasia A Declaration of Honour signed by the legal representative must be provided with the Exclusion criteria application.
+Proposals must be submitted by 11 February 2025 at 17.00 (Brussels time) via the Funding & Tenders Portal Electronic Submission System (see part E).
+Exclusion criteria A Declaration of Honour signed by the legal representative must be provided with the application.

-34 Organisations holding a Quality Label that expires during the activities should apply for a new Quality Label in due time to ensure eligibility of the activities.
-35 Participants must have reached 18 and must not be older than 30 at the start date of the activity.
+43 A valid volunteering Quality Label is not under Observation or Suspension 44 Organisations holding a Quality Label that expires during the activities should apply for a new Quality Label in due time to ensure eligibility of the activities.
+45 Participants must have reached 18 and must not be older than 30 at the start date of the volunteering activity.